Mitsubishi Lancer: Europe

 A rally version of the Lancer 2000 Turbo was made and homologated for Group 4 and Group B, made out 280 PS.
 At home, sales of the turbo model were low because of emission regulations Japan imposed at that time.

 Japan

-While the export was stopped in 1983, this generation was continued to be available in Japan until 1987.
-Sold together with Mirage-based front-wheel drive Lancer Fiore.
+While exports were generally halted in 1983, this generation continued to be available alongside the Mirage-based, front-wheel drive Lancer Fiore until 1987 in Japan.